Sahil-Khandare/Fugacity-2026-Reactor-Yield-Prediction/README.md

 Lower RMSE indicates better predictive performance.

 > These are local validation results and should not be interpreted as the official competition leaderboard score.

 ---

-## Dashboard / Analysis

-Not applicable.

-This project focuses on machine learning model development rather than an interactive dashboard.

----